EswarAditya5/Project_House_Price_Prediction/README.md

 ### House Prices EDA
 - Learn to use visualization techniques to study missing data and distributions
-- Includes correlation heatmaps, p, and t-SNE to help inform appropriate inputs to a linear model
+- Includes correlation heatmaps, bar plots, and pie plots to help inform appropriate inputs to a linear model

 ### A Study on Regression Applied to the Dataset
 - Demonstrate effective tactics for feature engineering